1.

 15.

-Wilson, B. From Myth to Metropole: Sixteenth-Century Maps of Venice. in The world in Venice: print, the city and early modern identity vol. Studies in book and print culture 23–69 (University of Toronto Press, 2005).
+Wilson, B. From Myth to Metropole: Sixteenth-Century Maps of Venice. in The world in Venice: print, the city and early modern identity vol. Studies in book and print culture 23–69 (University of Toronto Press, Toronto, 2005).

 16.